Macon Mortgage, Broker, Loan Officer

 Either a mortgage broker or a loan officer can help you when you're looking to get a mortgage loan.
 Since both a mortgage broker and lending officer can help you purchase a new home, it's common to confuse the two.
 But for the application process, it can benefit you if you know how they are different.

-A mortgage broker is someone or group that serves as an independent agent for the mortgage loan applicant as well as the lender.
-A mortgage broker coordinates things for you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even an individual, private investor.
-A mortgage broker can look at your financial situation to determine which lender is the right fit for you.
-You give your loan application to your broker, who submits it to various lenders.
-Your mortgage broker then helps you work with the lender chosen until the loan closes.
-At closing, the broker's commission is given by the borrower.
+A mortgage broker (either a firm or an individual) is an independent agent for the mortgage loan borrower as well as the lender.
+A mortgage broker facilitates things between you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even an individual, private investor.
+Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
+Which lender offers the loan programs that fits your needs?
+A mortgage broker will guide you to the best fit.
+From application to closing, your mortgage broker works with you: submitting your mortgage application to a number of lenders, and coordinating the process with the lender through to closing.
+The borrower pays a commission to the broker if the loan closes.

-Lending Institutions (banks, finance companies, and others) employ loan officers to promote, and process mortgage loans on behalf of that specific institution alone.
-There can be a variety of loans types to draw from even though all are programs of that specific lending institution.
+Lending Institutions (banks, finance companies, and others) employ loan officers to promote, and process loans solely from that specific institution.
+While a mortgage banker may promote quite a variety of loans, they all are programs with that lender alone.

-Shopping for a mortgage loan?
+In the market for a new mortgage?
 We will be glad to assist you!
 Give us a call today at

 (478) 746-2063.
 Ready to get started?
 Apply Online Now